ENTISHAR-RASHID-CHOWDHURY/ASKIO_Backend/README.md

 ## License

-This work can be use solely based on Islamic principles.
+This work can be used solely based on Islamic principles.